 I hope and pray that you never have to experience a clogged milk duct (or worse, mastitis), but if you do, it’s good to know how to help break it up as quickly as possible.
 I had clogs frequently early on in my pumping journey, so I picked up several different tricks for dealing with them pretty quickly.
 Here’s what worked for me:

 - Heat.
 Before and during pumping.
 Lansinoh makes hot/cold packs specifically for your boobs.
 They’re awesome.
 They can even be wrapped around your flanges while pumping, which is super helpful.
 Sometimes I would just jump in a hot shower before I pumped.
 That helped too.

 - Cold.
 While heat can help unclog your duct, a cold compress between pump sessions will help reduce inflammation.
-Inflammation could cause trap that clog even further and that is the last thing you want.
+Inflammation could cause that clog to become trapped even further and that is the last thing you want.

 - Dangle pumping.
 It’s just what it sounds like.
 Pump while leaning forward with your boobs dangling towards the floor.
 Gets gravity on your side.